thomasddn/qbha/README.md

 - Automatically create sensors for climate entities so you can show a nice graph on your dashboard.
 - Choose which climate presets you want to make available in Home Assistant.
-- \[Soon] Define on/off entities that should be created as a binary sensor.
+- Define on/off entities that should be created as a binary sensor.

 ### Supported entities